Rabia-Aqeel/RAG-ai-internal-knowledge-assistant/Evaluation.md

 IT & Information Security Policy

-⸻

-Test Result Recording
+## Test Result Recording

 The actual RAG responses should be recorded in the evaluation spreadsheet.

-Recommended columns:
+Recommended Columns

 Column	Description
 Question	Evaluation question